 The School of Law was established in 1987 as the Department of Law.
-The inauguration of the Department of Professional Legal Education in 1992 and the Faculty of Law in March 1993 marked the dynamic commitment of the City University of Hong Kong to legal education.
-Following the merging of the two departments into a single administrative unit, the Faculty was renamed City University of Hong Kong's School of Law in July of 1998.
+The inauguration of the Department of Professional Legal Education in 1992 and the Faculty of Law in March 1993 marked the dynamic commitment of City University of Hong Kong to legal education.
+The two departments merged into one new school that was renamed as School of Law in July of 1998.

 The principal objective of the School is to support and improve the provision of legal education and training in Hong Kong.
-We seek to achieve this objective through teaching, research, international publications, and specialist projects.
-Distinguished teachers and scholars from Hong Kong, the Mainland and abroad have been recruited over the years to help us achieve these goals.
+The School seeks to achieve this objective through teaching, research, international publications, and specialist projects.
+Distinguished teachers and scholars from Hong Kong, the Mainland and abroad have been recruited over the years to achieve these goals.

 The School aims to become an internationally-renowned centre for research and teaching of law in the Asia-Pacific region.
 As part of that objective, close links have been developed with the legal profession in Hong Kong as well as agencies of the legal system and users of legal services.
-Additionally, the School of Law has developed close institutional links, through our Global Gateway and international exchange programmes, with a variety of overseas institutions.
+Additionally, the School of Law has developed close institutional links, through our GLOBAL GATEWAY® Programme and international exchange programmes, with a variety of overseas institutions.